EPO designated or elected

 Principle

-Provisional protection is generally provided from the date of international publication (A153(3) EPC in accordance with A29.1 PCT) in an official language of the EPO (A153(3) EPC in accordance with A29.2 PCT).
+Provisional protection is generally provided upon international publication (A153(3) EPC in accordance with A29.1 PCT) in an official language of the EPO (A153(3) EPC in accordance with A29.2 PCT).

 Entering the national phase

-There is therefore no requirement to enter the national phase, provided that the application was published in an official language of the EPO.
+There is therefore no requirement to enter the national phase, provided that the application has been published in an official language of the EPO.

 If the national phase is never entered, the protection shall be deemed never to have had effect (A67(4) EPC, since the patent application shall be deemed withdrawn under R160(1) EPC) and a notification shall be sent to the applicant (who may then request a decision under R160(2) EPC together with R112(2) EPC).